 I recently had access to some long lost reels that were bought back from Japan by André Nocquet, 8th dan, the first foreign uchi deshi of Morihei Ueshiba at the Aikikai Hombu Dojo.
 These reels show practice and life in Japan in the mid-50’s and many parts had never been published before.

 Practice at the old Aikikai Hombu Dojo (c.
 1957)

-This video was shot at the old Aikikai Hombu Dojo around 1956-1957, a wooden building that occupied the space which is now harboring the house of the Ueshiba family.
-The practitioners can be seen throwing enthusiastically each other under the watchful eye of Doshu Ueshiba Kisshomaru.
+This video was shot at the old Aikikai Hombu Dojo around 1956-1957, a wooden building that occupied the space which is now the house of the Ueshiba family.
+The practitioners can be seen throwing each other with enthusiasm under the watchful eye of Second Doshu Ueshiba Kisshomaru.
 Tamura Nobuyoshi Sensei and André Nocquet, who were both uchi deshi under the founder of Aikido at the time are also training with each other.
 In the third part, it is none other than O Sensei Ueshiba Morihei who can be seen performing his amazing techniques on the deshi of the dojo.

 André Nocquet practicing with Tamura Nobuyoshi at the Aikikai under the direction of Ueshiba Morihei

 Social gathering with O Sensei and Ueshiba Kisshomaru (c.
 1957)